-You are excused if The proof that you need You are living in a special care facility or a private hospital A letter, note, or phone call from the institution confirming that you are in the residency and how long you will be staying.
-You are admitted to hospital and A letter, note, or phone call from the hospital confirming need extended care that you are in hospital and how long you will be there.
-You have drug/alcohol addictions A note, letter or telephone call from a health worker that: • identifies the addiction indicates that you are unable to seek work • indicates any available treatment majores any avantasis nominani Your welfare worker can exclude you from up to three months of looking for work if you are unable to contact a health worker, and it is obvious to your worker that you have drug/alcohol addictions.
-The district supervisor may be able to extend this after the three months based on information from your welfare worker, a mental health worker and/or a drug and alcohol counsellor.
-You have a temporary medical A note, letter or telephone call from a health worker that: condition identifies your condition • indicates that you are unable to seek work indicates how long the medical condition is going to last If you are not able to get this information, your worker can exclude you from having to look for work for up to three months if they know about this medical condition, and it is obvious that it interferes with your ability to look for work.
-You are part of treatment or rehabilitation program A letter, note or telephone call from a person from the treatment centre that: Tenaomanon program • confirms you are participating in treatment indicates that you cannot seek work • indicates for how long you will be in the treatment You have a mental health A note, letter or telephone call from a health worker that: condition identifies your condition indicates that you are unable to seek work indicates if there is any treatment for your condition If you are not able to get this information, your worker can exclude you from having to look for work for up to three months if they know that you have this condition.
+You are excused if The proof that you need You are living in a special care A letter, note, or phone call from the institution confirming facility or a private hospital that you are in the residency and how long you will be You are admitted to hospital and A letter note, or phone call from the hospital confirming need extended care that you are in hospital and how long you will be there.
+You have drug/alcohol addictions A note, letter or telephone call from a health worker that: Tou have drug alcohol addresses identifies the addiction indicates that you are unable to seek work indicates any available treatment Your welfare worker can exclude you from up to three months of looking for work if you are unable to contact a • health worker and it is obvious to your worker that you have drug/alcohol addictions.
+The district supervisor may be able to extend this after the three months based on - - information from your welfare worker, a mental health worker and/or a drug and alcohol counsellor.
+You have a temporary medical A note, letter or telephone call from a health worker that: condition identifies your condition indicates that you are unable to seek work indicates how long the medical condition is going to last If you are not able to get this information, your worker can exclude you from having to look for work for up to three months if they know about this medical condition, and it is obvious that it interferes with your ability to look for work.
+You are part of treatment or A letter, note or telephone call from a person from the rehabilitation program treatment centre that: confirms you are participating in treatment indicates that you cannot seek work indicates for how long you will be in the treatment program You have a mental health A note, letter or telephone call from a health worker that: condition identifies your condition it is to the to see your proble to seek work indicates that you are unable to seek work indicates the property of • indicates if there is any treatment for your condition If you are not able to get this information, your worker can exclude you from having to look for work for up to three months if they know that you have this condition.
 The district supervisor may be able to extend this after the three months based on information from your welfare worker and/or a mental health worker.